microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 At runtime, the main dialog is called into action and becomes an active dialog, triggering event handlers with pre-defined actions in the main dialog.
 As the conversation flows, a child dialog can be called by a main dialog, and then vice versa.
 Different child dialogs can be called with each other as well.

 ## Anatomy of a dialog
-In Bot Framework Composer, each dialog is a dialog class that contains a set of event handlers.
+A dialog contains a set of event handlers.
 Triggers are event handlers that can be triggered to handle different events.
-Currently, Bot Framework Composer provides five different types of triggers in a dialog:
+Currently, Bot Framework Composer provides five different types of triggers in a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle a Dialog Event`, `Handle an Event: Activity`, and `Handle a Custom Event`.

-- `Handle an Intent`
-- `Handle Unknown Intent`
-- `Handle a Dialog Event`
-- `Handle an Event: Activity`
-- `Handle a Custom Event`

 Most dialogs contain an event handler configured to respond to the `BeginDialog` event.
-Inside the `BeginDialog` event contain actions that should fire immediately every time the dialog starts.
-You can read the [Events and Triggers](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-events-and-triggers-draft.md) concept article for more information on events and triggers in Composer.
+Inside the `BeginDialog` event are actions that should fire immediately every time the dialog starts.
+For more information, see [events and triggers](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-events-and-triggers-draft.md).

 ![event handlers](./media/dialog/eventhandlers.png)

 Usually when a dialog is called into action, its **recognizer** will start to process the message and try to extract the primary **Intent** and any **entity values** the message includes.
 After processing the message, both the **Intent** and **entity values** are passed onto the dialog's event handlers.
 Bot Composer currently supports two types of recognizers: LUIS recognizer (by default) and Regular Expression Recognizer.
-You can ONLY choose one type of recognizer for each dialog.
+You can _only_ choose one type of recognizer for each dialog.
 A dialog can have no recognizer.

 ![recognizer](./media/dialog/recognizer.png)